-My Approach to Counselling and Psychotherapy for Individuals, Couples, and Groups, in Lincoln.
+My Approach to Counselling and Psychotherapy for Individuals, Couples, and Groups, in Lincoln and London.

 My approach is analytic.
 This means that problems in the here and now are also seen within the context of someone's whole life; the history of their relationships and experiences, including their very earliest ones, and the meaning these hold for them.
 Psychotherapy/counselling seeks to help them understand both their problem and what lies behind it in the belief that this is the way to find a lasting solution.

 I see individual clients at least once a week, and sometimes more often, either for an open-ended period of time or for a fixed number of sessions.
 This will depend on a variety of factors, including the type of problem someone wants to work on and the type of solution they are seeking.
 Sessions are fifty minutes long and take place on the same days and at the same times each week.

 I see couples individually and/or together, usually for a fixed number of sessions, but sometimes for an open-ended period of time.
 These sessions are sixty minutes long.